spiritov/ds.css/README.md

 # ds.css
 A css framework recreating the DS Lite's UI.
 Preview what's included [here](https://css.ds.dreamyard.xyz).

-to use it, you can either copy the contents of `/dist`, or
+to use it, you can either copy and use the contents of `/dist`, or install via npm

 ```sh
 npm i @spiritov/ds.css
 ```

 ## todo
-- remove tailwind dependency on npm (oopsie)
-- nicer docs / preview site
 - clock (with optional js, [like here](https://ds.dreamyard.xyz/))
 - calendar (with optional js, [like here](https://ds.dreamyard.xyz/))
-- more pictochat components
+- more pictochat components(?)
 - extra ds-inspired components(?)